Selected Sci-Fi & Fantasy Book Covers Part 1

 This is one of those slightly abstract airbrush type covers so popular in the 70’s, the indeterminable sense of scale and swathes of cobalt blues lend an appropriate otherworldly theme.
 This is English artist Peter Goodfellow’s depiction of Cinnabar, a city at the centre of’ time.

-The book is actually collection of short stories based around this would be futuristic utopia, I believe some which may of been printed in the legendary OMNI magazine which I’ve posted about way back when.
+The book is actually a collection of short stories based around this would be futuristic utopia, I believe some which may have been printed in the legendary OMNI magazine which I’ve posted about way back when.
 Interestingly after forging a career Illustrating book covers, Goodfellow would move to become a highly regarded landscape painter in Scotland, that future path perhaps hinted at here by the covers distant snowcapped mountains.

 Read a little more about Peter Goodfellow here.